-The 2017/18 allocations and budget process continues to safeguard the levers on which the City's financial sustainability is premised upon while delivering on the programs that respond to the needs of the electorate.
-It therefore does not make a significant departure to the principles outlined in the Integrated in the City's own Growth and Development Strategy (GDS), but through the 2017/19 -2022/23 integrated development plan, our administration continue to emphasize that not all is well.
-The budget re-affirms the commitment towards the prudent management of the City's finances, and build on the foundations on sound resource administration already build.
+The 2017/18 allocations and budget process continue to safeguard the levers on which the City's financial sustainability is premised upon, while delivering on the programs that respond to the needs of the electorate.
+The budget re-affirms the commitment towards the prudent management of the City's finances and builds on the foundation of sound resource administration.
 The City has a set of parameters within which financial reporting and planning should be aligned, a funding model that was developed, and the financial development plan that guides financial planning.
-These three instruments set the maximum levers on which spending can be linked to, and this requires generation of a targeted percent of annual operating surplus, prudent borrowing, creating cash reserve to increase the level of infrastructure spending and reviewing activities for operational efficiencies.
-There is no significant departure to the previous funding plans but there are areas of emphasis: - funding should support projects and programs that contribute to the attainment of priorities.
-Funding infrastructure and economic growth projects that support employment creation, service delivery that enhance the City's competitiveness, and programs that as a package put dignity on our residents, and dispel poverty; all of these remain our focus.
-The environment continue to be changing, volatile and unpredictable, and therefore, these initiatives should continue to be complemented by prudent resource spending, cost containment, and reprioritization of existing expenditure.
+These three instruments set the maximum levers on which spending can be linked.
+This requires generation of a targeted percent of annual operating surplus, prudent borrowing, creating cash reserve to increase the level of infrastructure spending and reviewing activities for operational efficiencies.
+There is no significant departure from the previous funding plans but there are areas of emphasis.
+Funding should support projects and programs that contribute to the attainment of priorities.
+The focus is on infrastructure and economic growth projects that support employment creation, service delivery that enhances the City's competitiveness, and programs that put dignity on our residents and dispel poverty.
+The environment continue to be changing, volatile and unpredictable and therefore, these initiatives should continue to be complemented by prudent resource spending, cost containment, and reprioritization of existing expenditure.
 As we roll the implementation of our programs, matrices that talk and respond to the profile of our resources will be developed, including measures to enhance revenue potential.
 This is the journey we have undertaken to arrive at these allocations, and the sacrifices we have made for residents to receive the change we require.